-Ryerson’s downtown location means high rents, resulting in a large number of commuter students, but the Student Learning Centre, the Mattamy Athletic Centre, cafés and the Ryerson Image Centre gallery entice students to stay after class.
+Ryerson’s downtown location entails high rents, which encourage many students to commute, but the Student Learning Centre, the Mattamy Athletic Centre, cafés and the Ryerson Image Centre gallery entice students to stay after class.
 Respite from the city bustle can be found at Lake Devo, a man-made pond that serves as an ice rink in winter, or on Gould Street, closed to cars since 2010.
-Students at the Ted Rogers School of Management beneﬁt from proximity to the ﬁnancial district.
-The new Daphne Cockwell Health Sciences Complex offers simulated hospital settings for nursing students, demonstration kitchens for nutrition students and an advanced prototyping lab for design students.
+The new Daphne Cockwell Health Sciences Complex offers simulated hospital settings for nursing students, features a green roof run by the Ryerson Urban Farm and houses a new 332-room student residence.

 • Biomedical Sciences: Students receive theoretical and practical expertise as they research relevant concerns such as cancer and aging.
 The location is close to major hospitals and the biomedical industry.